Renewables: Solar 1 Distance Learning

 The principles, design and manufacturing concepts behind common semiconductor PV devices;

 Operational principles of flat plate solar thermal collectors

 - Principles of passive solar in buildings.

 On completion, students should be able to design PV and solar thermal systems for optimal energy conversion at a given location.

 Delivered completely online this course will offer you the flexibility of working at your own pace at the most convenient time of the day.

-The course will will take one semester (15 weeks) to complete.
-The next entry point will be in September 2017 and online booking will be available from July 2017.
+The course will take one semester (15 weeks) to complete.
+Please note that the final deadline for booking will be 15 September 2017.
 However if you require any further information about the course in the meantime please contact Jenny Evans.